zxcfghjkl/TraceIt/README.md

 ```bash
 sudo apt install ncurses
 ```
+On Windows:
+First, download MinGW from [MinGW Site](https://www.mingw-w64.org/).
+Second, you will need to compile PDCurses from source (at [PDCurses](https://github.com/wmcbrine/PDCurses)) with MinGW in accordance with the instructions found on [README](https://github.com/wmcbrine/PDCurses/tree/master/wincon/README.md).

 ## Build:
 Install clang and cmake (if not yet installed)
 On Arch Linux run: